cabalism/updo/README.md

 # <img src="updo-offset.svg" height="80px" />
 > A hairstyle and a way of maintaining and upgrading Haskell projects.

-Make projects from local packages, dependency versions, source dependency commits and whatever else you need.
+Make projects from packages, versions[^constraints], commits[^unpublished-packages] and whatever else you need.

+[^constraints]: A dependency version equality constraint.

 ### What is a Project?

-Updo is good for project packages, constraints, source repository packages and stackage resolver[^download-stackage-config].
+Updo is good for project packages, constraints[^constraints], source repository packages[^unpublished-packages] and stackage resolver[^download-stackage-config].
 More than this can be added into a project template.

 [^download-stackage-config]: For cabal, the cabal.config will have to be downloaded to `project-stackage/resolver.config` and then edited to comment